drgnfrts/Singapore-Locations-NER/documentation/documentation.md

     [components.tok2vec]
     source = "en_core_web_md"

 The models can now be trained.
-As the NER pipe in Model v3.0 was fed annotation data of greater quantity, quality and variety as compared to Model v2.0, it is the most accurate of all the models generated.
+As the NER pipe in Model v3.1 was fed annotation data of greater quantity, quality and variety as compared to Model v2.0 and v3.0, it is the most accurate of all the models generated.
+Model v3.0, having been trained on the exact same pipeline as 3.1 but with fewer datasets, comes in second.

 Model v2.0 still holds its own as compared to the lacklustre Model v1.0, and performs decently enough to act as a "safety net" in a Dictionary-centric NER Model.